brendan-myers/tibbar/README.md

 ### Clients

-After connecting to a RabbitMQ server, clients can send requests to routes with `call(route, payload, timeout)`, which returns a promise containomg a `result` object.
+After connecting to a RabbitMQ server, clients can send requests to routes with `call(route, payload, timeout)`, which returns a promise containing a `result` object.

 Payloads can be buffers, strings, integers, or objects.